The Birdsville Track

 While the bumpy track is more an outback highway than a technical track, it still makes great driving.

 With swags rolled atop a slight rise, the views were forever.
-It’s places like these that have the most clear and star filled night skies.
+It’s places like these that have the clearest and star-filled night skies.